pulsate-dev/.github/profile/README.md

 ***_Easy-to-change, faster, developer friendly next generation decentralized social media._***

-Pulsate is the next generation of **faster** and **developer friendly** distributed social networking (and of course user friendly).

-Pulsate is being developed with the goal of becoming a powerful alternative to existing distributed SNSs in the future.
+Pulsate is the next generation of **faster** and **developer-friendly** distributed SNS (and of course user-friendly).
+It is being developed with the goal of becoming a powerful alternative to existing distributed SNSs in the future.

-Pulsate development is mainly deployed on [GitHub][github] / [Discord][discord].
+Pulsate development is mainly deployed on [GitHub][github] and [Discord][discord].

 Let's make Pulsate with all users and developers! 💙